tcrouzet/CorosDura/README.md

 # Coros Dura

-Projet to generate Coros Dura map from OSM on MacOS.
+Python to generate Coros Dura maps from OSM on MacOS, using [Mkgmap](https://www.mkgmap.org.uk/).
 Not working at that time.

-Set input_file in app.py.
+### How to use

+In app.py, set input_file to your OSM file (input_file = "my.osm" for exemple)

 pip install osmium